-- 8 ounces chopped cooked lobster meat (about two 1-pound lobsters)
+- 8 ounces lobster meat (cooked, chopped; about two 1-pound lobsters)

 - 1 1/2 cups breadcrumbs (made from fresh bread)

-- Cook the macaroni in boiling salted water following the package directions; drain well.
+Cook the macaroni in a large pot of boiling, salted water following the package directions for al dente; drain well.

-- Grease a 2-quart baking dish or spray it with nonstick cooking spray.
+Grease a 2-quart baking dish or spray with nonstick cooking spray.

-- Melt 3 tablespoons of butter in a saucepan over medium-low heat.
-Add the parsley and green onions and cook for about 1 minute.
+Melt 3 tablespoons of butter in a saucepan over medium-low heat.
+Add the parsley and scallions and cook for about 1 minute.
 Stir in flour until well blended; continue cooking the roux for 2 minutes.
 Gradually add the milk and continue cooking until thickened, stirring constantly.

-- Whisk the egg in a small bowl or large cup.
-Whisk in about 1 cup of the hot mixture.
+Whisk the egg in a small bowl or large cup.
+Whisk in about 1 cup of the hot milk mixture.
 Return the egg mixture to the saucepan and blend well.
-Add 1 cup of sharp Cheddar cheese to the sauce, along with about 1/2 cup of the mild Cheddar or Cheddar Jack and the salt, pepper, and nutmeg.
+Add the sharp cheddar cheese to the sauce, along with about 1/2 cup of the mild cheddar or cheddar Jack and the 1/2 teaspoon salt, nutmeg, and pepper.
 Add the sherry and stir to blend.

 - When you have day-old bread, make fresh breadcrumbs!
 Just tear the bread into pieces and process in a food processor to make fine crumbs.
 Transfer the breadcrumbs to a freezer bag and seal.
 Label the bag with the name and date and freeze for up to 3 months.
 When you need breadcrumbs for casseroles, meatballs or meatloaf, and other dishes, just take some out of the freezer.